CSRI has world leading capability in:

 Our goal is to develop secure and dependable CPS and IoT systems that can operate in complex, uncertain, unexpected and hostile environments where humans are unable to act in a timely and effective manner.
 We develop technologies that support systems that are self-managing, resilient and complex (autonomous) and able to perform operations at machine speeds.
 We are carrying out research on the protocols for communication, threat analysis, modelling and simulation of security systems, and interoperability and processing mechanisms.

 Our goal is to take the approaches considering risk and context, including business objectives and situational awareness derived from a wide range of data sources.
 On one hand, we develop technologies of data analytics, decision sciences, cognitive science, and trusted ways of sharing data and intelligence within and between organisations.
 On the other hand, we focus on the non-technological elements, such as the human element and social, legal, policy and economic considerations.
-We are carrying research on human behaviours and how those behaviours affect security decision making.
+We are carrying research on human behaviours and how those behaviours could affect security decision making.
 This will give decision makers the required tools to make the most appropriate security decision in an ever-changing security environment.

-CSRI engages with industry and government through collaborative research projects, in order to provide protection from major cyber security threats facing Australia and the world.
-Through its research and outreach activities, CSRI models and informs cyber security policy development for government and business as well as raising cyber safety awareness levels in the community.
+CSRI engages with industry and government through collaborative research projects, in order to provide protection from major cyber threats facing Australia and the world.
+Through its research and outreach activities, CSRI models and informs cyber policy development for government and business as well as raising cyber safety awareness levels in the community.